 1. RECALLING that the 4th Strategic Plan of the Convention on Wetlands (2016-2024) highlights the three pillars of the Convention: i) the wise use of all wetlands through national plans, policies and legislation, management measures, and public education; ii) the designation and sustainable management of suitable wetlands for inclusion in the List of Wetlands of International Importance; and iii) international cooperation on transboundary wetlands and shared species;

-2. RECOGNIZING that the network of Wetlands of International Importance (“Ramsar Sites”) and the effective management of these Sites and more broadly the wise use of the world’s other wetlands represent an essential contribution not only to the work of the Convention on Biological Diversity (CBD), but also to that of other multilateral environmental agreements, such as the Convention on Migratory Species (CMS), the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Convention to Combat Desertification (UNCCD), and the water-related Conventions; and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) as well as implementing cooperation between regions;
+2. RECOGNIZING that the network of Wetlands of International Importance (“Ramsar Sites”) and the effective management of these Sites and more broadly the wise use of Ramsar Sites and the world’s other wetlands represent an essential contribution not only achieving Targets 1-4 of the Kunming-Montreal Global Biodiversity Framework under the Convention on Biological Diversity (CBD), but also to that of other multilateral environmental agreements, such as the Convention on Migratory Species (CMS), the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Convention to Combat Desertification (UNCCD), and the water-related conventions; and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) as well as implementing cooperation between regions;

-3. RECALLING that the Ramsar Regional Initiative for the conservation and sustainable use of wetlands in the Amazon Basin, of which Bolivia, Brazil, Colombia, Ecuador, Peru, Suriname and Venezuela are members, includes 23 Ramsar Sites and promotes the establishment of corridors that support the ecological connectivity of wetlands in the Amazon Basin, as well as the protection, conservation and restoration of the habitat of species such as the river dolphin;
+3. RECALLING that the Ramsar Regional Initiative for the conservation and sustainable use of wetlands in the Amazon Basin, of which Bolivia, Brazil, Colombia, Ecuador, Peru, Suriname and Venezuela are members, and which have designated 23 Ramsar Sites for their importance for river dolphins; and promotes the establishment of corridors that support the ecological connectivity of wetlands in the Amazon Basin, as well as the protection, conservation and restoration of the habitat of species such as the river dolphin;

 X